Scope and Format

 Chairs: Jon Arnot, Arnot Research and Consulting and Michelle Embry, Health and Environmental Sciences Institute

 Toxicokinetics describes rates of absorption, distribution, metabolism, and excretion of a substance.
 It links external exposure to an internal concentration within an organism (e.g. blood plasma concentration, tissue concentrations, predicted concentrations at the molecular site of activity, etc.).
 The similarities and differences in toxicokinetics between species, even closely related species, can be a determining factor for species similarities and differences in their sensitivity to chemicals.
-This session welcomes talks about how considerations of toxicokinetics can be used in species extrapolation.
+This session will icnlude talks about how considerations of toxicokinetics can be used in species extrapolation.

 2. Reviewing Toxicodynamics Across Species